munificent/craftinginterpreters/book/a-map-of-the-territory.md

 > You must have a map, no matter how rough.
 Otherwise you wander all over the
 > place.
-In "The Lord of the Rings" I never made anyone go farther than he could
+In *The Lord of the Rings* I never made anyone go farther than he could
 > on a given day.
 >
-> <cite>J.R.R.
-Tolkien</cite>
+> <cite>J. R. R. Tolkien</cite>

 We don't want to wander all over the place, so before we set off, let's scan the territory charted by previous language implementers.
-It will help us understand where we are going and alternate routes others take.
+It will help us understand where we are going and the alternate routes others have taken.

 First, let me establish a shorthand.
 Much of this book is about a language's *implementation*, which is distinct from the *language itself* in some sort of